fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/recurring-redemptions.md

 Note:

- 1. Apart from the above data you can also provide folio number, EUIN, purpose of SWP etc. You can refer to [create a redemption plan](https://fintechprimitives.com/docs/api/#create-a-redemption-plan) api for more details.
+ 1. Apart from the above data you can also provide folio number, EUIN etc. You can refer to [create a redemption plan](https://fintechprimitives.com/docs/api/#create-a-redemption-plan) api for more details.
  2. The installment details will be available from the day of the installment, after the installment gets generated and processed according to the schedule.
  3. If you delegate the responsibility of payment collection against these installments to FP via mandates, FP also debits the money from the investor's bank account against the installment and once the debit is successful, FP submits the order to the order gateway.